napari/napari/docs/explanations/rendering.md

 ![paging-chunks](images/paging-chunks.png)

-Viewed as a timeline the rendering thread has regularly spaced frames while in parallel IO and compute threads load data into RAM.
+Viewed as a timeline, the rendering thread has regularly spaced frames, while the IO and compute threads load data into RAM in parallel.

 ![timeline](images/timeline.png)